CMSgov/bluebutton-developer-help/developer-getting_started.md

 	- Python
 	- PHP
 This is an ongoing process.
 You are welcome to provide examples for us to incorporate.

 ## Is there a test system I can use?
 BBAPI provides a test system.
 It has a small subset of synthetic information.
 The test system can be accessed here: http://test.bluebutton.cms.gov

+## How often is BBAPI information updated?
+	- Weekly:
+	Part A and Part B
+	- Monthly:
+	Part D